2021 Legislative Conference

 - Jason Stein, research director, Wisconsin Policy Forum; and former state Capitol correspondent, Milwaukee Journal Sentinel and Wisconsin State Journal

-Hear from the key leaders of the state Legislature’s majority party.
-They’ll discuss their goals and aspirations for public K-12 education.
+Hear key state legislators discuss their goals and aspirations for public K-12 education.